MachineLemonade/docs/v0.10/ee-installation-terraform-aws.md

 Astronomer’s terraform scripts can be used to automate the provisioning of a production grade Airflow environment.

+The Astronomer Enterprise module for AWS will provision the following resources in your AWS account:
+* EKS cluster with an auto-scaling node group
+* Aurora RDS
+* VPC
+* Subnets
+* Full installation of Astronomer Enterprise

 You can find our module in the Terraform Registry here: https://registry.terraform.io/modules/astronomer/astronomer-enterprise/aws/0.0.80